BigWigsMods/LittleWigs/README.txt

 Contributions-

 If you would like to contribute you can do it in a few ways.
-1) When you run an instance type /combatlog & /chatlog, send the logs to me, and tell me what attack/buff you're trying to get a warning for, not EVERYTHING can be warned, for example the mushrooms during Hungarfen in Underbog.
+1) Download and install Transcriptor(from wowace.com), activate it when you start your instance run and turn it off when you're done.
+It will log all the necessary messages for creating new warnings.
+Note: Not EVERYTHING can be warned, for example the mushrooms during Hungarfen in Underbog.
 2) Write & Test the module yourself then send to me to include
 3) Simply write me an e-mail and request it.
 I'm in a small guild and don't get in ALOT of instance runs, and we don't progress at break-neck speed, but I'll add it to the to-do list and get to as soon as I can.
 4) Report any problems or inaccuracies you have with a module